Arshdeep Dosanjh

 Arshdeep Singh Dosanjh (born 30 July 1996) is an Australian professional volleyball player.
 He is a member of the Australia national team.
-During his career, he has played, among others in Finland, Switzerland and Poland, and has represented Australia in major international competitions.
-At the professional club level, he plays for BBTS Bielsko-Biała.
+During his career, he has played in the top professional leagues in the world including Italy, Poland, Russia and has represented Australia in major international competitions.
+At the professional club level, he plays for Samsung Bluefangs in Korea.